mwvgroup/pwv_kpno/rst_source/documentation/custom_locations.rst

 first imported into a new environment the package will always default to using the standard model for Kitt Peak, and the above command will have to be rerun.

-Accessing Current Settings
+Exporting Current Settings
 ==========================

-Users can export the configuration file for the currently modeled location by running
+The configuration file for the currently modeled location can be exported in ecsv format by running:

 .. code-block:: python
     :linenos: